noahkbrady/CV/README.md

 - Move header image so that it is centered above my name.
 - Add an additional output to HTML so that this can be integrated into my website in a less clunky way.
 - Anchor the final image at the bottom of the last page.
-- Change the font size for the Publications and Talks sections.